-1 Statistics at individual levels may not be summed to deduce the corresponding aggregate figures.
+Statistics at individual levels may not be summed to deduce the corresponding aggregate figures.
 The minima and maxima for each level may occur on different days, and, likewise, the VaR for each business line or risk type, being driven by the extreme loss tail of the corresponding distribution of simulated profits and losses for that business line or risk type, may well be driven by different days in the historical time series, rendering invalid the simple summation of figures to arrive at the aggregate total.
-2 The difference between the sum of the standalone VaR for the business divisions and Group Functions occur on different days, it is not meaningful to calculate a portfolio diversification effect.
+2 The difference between the sum of the standalone VaR for the business divisions and Group Functions and the VaR for the Group as a whole.
+3 As the minima and maxima for different business divisions and Group Functions occur on different days, it is not meaningful to calculate a portfolio diversification effect.